abhishek-v-gopal/ecommerceproject/README.md

 Trying to insert data to mongodb  <!-- at 11: am  -->
 Data is inserted
-but suddenly the app is crashed (trying to resolve)
+but suddenly the app is crashed

+## Day 10:(26/12/2023)

+trying to resolve